Skip to main content

 • HENNGE One

-*You can use SSO with ID providers other than those listed above as long as they support SAML 2.0.
+*SSO is enabled for ID providers other than those listed above as long as they support SAML 2.0.

 Terms of Use

-• Users in tenants that have subscribed to the SSO (Single Sign-On) option
+• You have subscribed to the SSO (Single Sign-On) option

 • Permissions required for configuration: IT Administrator

-• Have a contract with an ID provider (compatible with SAML 2.0)
+• You have a contract for an ID provider (SAML 2.0 compatible)

-• The email address registered with the ID provider matches the one registered with LegalOn
+• The email address registered with the ID provider must match the one registered with LegalOn

-*If you wish to apply for one of the Options, please contact your sales representative.
+*If you wish to subscribe to one of the Options, please contact your sales representative.

 • If SSO is Enabled while the settings contain errors, you will be unable to log in if you close your browser or Logout.